-How to Become an Architect – A Definitive Step-by-Step Guide
+How to Become an Architect – Definitive Step by Step Guide

 Wondering how to become an architect?
 The traditional path entails five years of university study and a minimum of two years of practical experience.